ryanczm/Analytic-Musings/Experience.md

     <div>
         <h3> Data Science Intern [at] Real Estate Analytics</h3>
         <p>
-         As a data science intern, I performed regression modelling in <code>sklearn</code> and <code>statsmodels</code> to value residential properties, exploring impact of various features on property pricing.
+         As a data science intern, I performed regression modelling to value residential properties, exploring impact of various features on property pricing.
 I also did classification to predict en bloc probabilities of various projects, and assisted in dashboarding via SQL queries to extract data/insights from various databases & schemas.
         </p>
     </div>
 </div>